PhoneSwitchBoard/Switchboard-Website/docs/startcloud/cloud_providers.md

 ## Cloud Providers

-**STARTcloud** is able to deploy and manage applications across multiple cloud-providers.
+**STARTcloud™** is able to deploy and manage applications across multiple cloud-providers.
 Before launching your first Instance, you need to give us access to your on-demand cloud platform provider.

 1. #### **AWS**